NeythonLecStreitz/BarbellTrackingCode/README.md

 6. Continue looping until end of video.

 ### File Overview
-**video_gui:** driver for all other files, asks user for video file, save folder, tracking settings, and intitiates the barbellVelocityTracker file.

 **barbellVelocityTracker:** responsbile for driving the barbell tracking, tag identification, bar path functions, and velocity calculations.